Interdisciplinary University Studies (IDSC)

 Select one of the following: (each course is 3 hours)

 |Capstone Experience 1||3|

 Oral Communication (COMM 1000) may be used to satisfy 3 hours of Humanities in the University Core Curriculum.

 Major course hours are used to calculate the GPA in the major.

 Total number of prerequisite/major supporting course/elective hours varies depending on choices made.
 Students who elect to use existing minors with more than 15 hours must use elective hours to complete the minor; students who elect to take a second capstone must use elective hours for the second course.
 Elective hours may also be used to allow the student to complete a minor outside of their areas of emphasis and must be used to bring the total number of hours in the students degree plan to 120.
-The minors used as emphases become part of the Interdisciplinary Studies degree and will not be listed on the offical transcript or diploma.
+The minors used as emphases become part of the Interdisciplinary Studies degree and will not be listed on the official transcript or diploma.